imranhrafi/component-generator/README.md

 ## Introduction

 My Component Generator is a command-line tool that simplifies the process of creating new React components in your project.
-It provides an easy-to-use interface that lets you choose the file type (JSX or TSX) and the preferred styling option (CSS Module, Styled Components, CSS, or SCSS) for the component.
+It provides an easy-to-use interface that lets you create component with css modules

 With this tool, you can save time and effort when creating new components, as it automatically generates the component file and the associated styling file based on your preferences.